pysat/pysatKamodo/README.md

 # About

 This project tracks development of the kamodo-pysat interface.
-While pysat focuses on providing a unified way of retrieving and loading and cleaning instrument data, Kamodo provides a math-oriented API for interpolation, function composition, and quick-look graphics.
+While pysat focuses on providing a unified way of retrieving, loading and cleaning instrument data, Kamodo provides a math-oriented API for interpolation, function composition, and quick-look graphics.
 The combination of the two approaches simplifies the workflow for science users, while minimizing the effort needed for science discovery.